The page component is used to define the basic layout of a page with either vertical or horizontal navigation.

 Page with vertical navigation

 1. Masthead: The masthead provides a consistent header for every page in your application.
+See the masthead design guidelines for more details.

 2. Navigation: This is your primary navigation.
 It should be consistent across pages.
-See the Navigation design guidelines for more information about navigation options and usage.
+See the navigation design guidelines for more information about navigation options and usage.

 3. Breadcrumb (optional): When breadcrumbs are included, they should be the topmost element in the header section.
 When breadcrumbs are included on a page, the top padding is reduced from 24px to 16px.
-See the Breadcrumb design guidelines for more information about breadcrumb usage.
+See the breadcrumb design guidelines for more information about breadcrumb usage.

 4. Page header: All pages should have a header section.
 The height of the header will vary to fit the content.
 We recommend keeping information in the header area brief to consume as little space as possible.
 The page header should contain the page title to help orient the user and an optional description to describe the contents of the page.
 You may optionally apply the